2023-2024 Youth Advisory Council: Apply now!

 Council Member Roles & Responsibilities

-- Serve as an ambassador for World Ocean Day throughout the year, helping to spread the word about this unique opportunity to celebrate and take action for our ocean to your own community and network
+- Serve as an ambassador for World Ocean Day throughout the year, helping to spread the word about this unique opportunity to celebrate and take action for our ocean

-- Work with the other Council members and alumni to help make World Ocean Day as impactful as possible, including (but not limited to): planning and hosting events, supporting other Council members in their efforts, developing resources, and implementing any actions that generate more conservation action for our ocean from youth leaders around the world
+- Collaborate with the other Council members and alumni to help make World Ocean Day as impactful as possible, including (but not limited to): planning and hosting events, supporting other Council members in their efforts, developing resources, and implementing any actions that generate more conservation action for our ocean from youth leaders around the world

 - Participate actively in World Ocean Day publicity campaigns by sharing updates and content with your academic, professional, and personal networks on social media, highlighting your own community efforts through blog posts on the World Ocean Day website, and/or participating in social media takeovers

 - Attend at least 3 of the 4 quarterly video conference/Zoom meetings

 - Completion of 3-4 Advising Surveys throughout the term